 Dough, 75-77 High St, M4 1FS

-We would say it’s hard to muck up pizza, but having been subject to a regrettable evening at high street monstrosity – redacted – recently it can be done.
+We would say it’s hard to muck up pizza, but you know what?
+It can be done.
 Dough, however, take this humble classic and elevate it to Ambrosian levels of decadence (can we mix our Italians with our Greeks?
 Oh, we just did).
 Situated in The Northern Quarter’s hipster enclave, Dough is utterly cool.
 Like Miles Davis levels of cool.
 Winners include their pulled pork and duck and brie pizza.
-Due to water damage from some typically Manchunian storms, Dough is currently closed but fixing themselves up for a reopening.
-Keep an eye on their Twitter for updates.

 Altrincham Market, Market House Altrincham, Greenwood Street, WA14 1SA

 If it’s a proper European-style food market you’re after – and by that we mean not just street food, but a butchers, fishmongers, fruit and veg stall, cheesemongers etc – then Altrincham’s award-winning Market is the place to be.
-The Observer Food Monthly named it Market of the Year in its recent awards, describing it as one of the most exciting food destinations in the country – that’ll do for us.
+The Observer Food Monthly described it as one of the most exciting food destinations in the country – that’ll do for us.

 The Northern Quarter Restaurant & Bar, 108 High Street, M4 1HQ

 Because hipsters like to eat traditional grub too.
 TNQ (because The Northern Quarter Restaurant & Bar is a bit of a mouthful) predates the area’s recent preponderance for burger joints and the like, and while creative types are certainly among its discerning clientele, those without facial hair regularly frequent this stylish abode too.
 British cuisine at its finest – be sure to sample its steaks, among the very best in Manchester.